 The concept behind these camps is that volleyball matches are won and lost in a series key battles on the court such as attack versus defence and service against reception.
 Athletes attending the camps will be armed with the weapons necessary to gain the upper hand in these battles.
-Our Head Coach Carol Gordon will be covering areas such as: –
+Our coaches will be covering areas such as: –

 Serving to get the opposition out of system.

 Getting a head start on reading the attackers intentions.

 Saturday we will look at the service against reception battle, while on Sunday we will concentrate on the attack versus defence battle.

 Both days will follow a similar format starting with a warm-up of course, moving into individual technique and group drills then progressively applying what has been learnt into a series of wash drills and ending the day with a mini tournament.

 Sunday will also provide setters with an opportunity to develop their skills in running their teams offence.

 To get the most out of the camp we suggest that athletes are able to serve and attack with consistency and are not afraid of taking on the challenges of floor defence.